 - a.
 Complete the narrative as described. - b.
-Address all aspects required in this section.
+Address all aspects required in this section. - 8.
+Submission to the document warehouse: http://community.ksde.org/Default.aspx?tabid=2958 - a.
+Contact us for user name and password to the document warehouse.

-8. Submission of CD versions

-- a.
-Submit 1 copy of the CD. - b.
-CDs need to include the same materials and attachments that are being submitted to the document warehouse.

-9. Submission to the document warehouse: www.ksde.org/dm

-- a.
-Contact us for user name and password to the document warehouse. - b.
-Upload the supporting documents and program template in reverse order.
-Upload the last document first and continue till the program template is last to upload.
-The documents are loaded to the site by date and time.
-The first one uploaded is the last one in the list that the reviewers see on the page. - c.
-Upon entering the document warehouse, you should only see your institution. - d.
-Click on Program Review Submissions. - e.
+- b.
+Upon entering the document warehouse, you should only see your institution. - c.
+Click on Program Review Submissions. - d.
+NOTE: It may take several seconds for each page to load after clicking a link. - e.
 To upload programs, click on upload on bottom left of screen. - f.
-Type in the title of the document (see 9g below). - g.
+Upload the supporting documents and program template in reverse order. - g.
+Type in the title of the document (see 8g below). - h.
 Title each document uploaded appropriately.
-Examples: Section IV, Assessment 6 Rubric; Section IV, Assessment 6 Data Table; - h.
-Browse for your file. - i.
-Click on the content category for the location of the document. - j.
-Your name and email address should be pre-populated. - k.
-Click on the Upload button on the bottom of the page. - 1.
+Examples: Section IV, Assessment 6 Rubric; Section IV, Assessment 6 Data Table; - i.
+Browse for your file. - j.
+Click on the content category for the location of the document. - k.
+Your name and email address should be pre-populated. - 1.
+Click on the Upload button on the bottom of the page. - m.
 Note that there is a cancel button and a delete button that you may click on to cancel or delete the upload.
-You may also use these buttons if you made a mistake and need to remove a document from one of the categories.
-The tiny pencil icon to the left of the file allows you to edit/delete the file.
+The tiny pencil icon to the left of the file allows you to edit the file. - n.

-- m.
 After you click on Upload, the system takes you back to the Program Review Submissions page with all of your content categories.
 The process adds a numeral to the content category where you uploaded the document.
-As you upload more documents to each content program category, the number increases. - n.
+As you upload more documents to each content program category, the number increases. - o.
 All attachments/documents must be consistently numbered and titled to correspond to the assessment.